-Select Board members will be required to complete NIMS Incident Command System (ICS) courses 100 and 700.
+Select Board members will be required to complete NIMS Incident Command System (ICS) courses 100 and 700 and provide certification to the Town Clerk within 90 days of Election.

 - 1. The Select Board will assume a leadership role during emergency operations and will be responsible for: - The Select Board Chair is responsible for alerting other members of the Select Board - Activation of the Emergency Operations Plan - Activation of the Emergency Operations Center (Backup Site) - Monitoring progress of the Emergency Operations Plan through to completion - Coordinate support from the Kennebec County Emergency Management Agency. - Working with the designated Readfield Emergency Management Director and Town Manager to provide general support. - Chairing all Emergency Management ongoing internal status briefings. - Authorizing activation of shelters through the American Red Cross - Authorizing request for assistance with decontamination procedures to the County EMA Director. - Authorizing necessary emergency funding requests.